 Btw there isnt a voltage curve built in so the percentages are just linear.
 If someone wants to code that it would be great!

 Ah ok, the settings were set default to logical things, all I really wanted was to make sure that 0% battery was a safe discharge level.
-And to flip the screen
+And to flip the screen :slight_smile:

 Yes, it did, with one caveat-- by default it loaded showing “left handed” even though it was not, and when clicking on left handed again, it did not switch it.
 I had to switch it to right first and then back to left.
 Dunno if this is a fixable quirk or just a very tiny inconvenience.

-End result I got what I needed, all good
+End result I got what I needed, all good :slight_smile:

-It shouldnt but I havent throughly tested that part.
+It shouldnt :confused: but I havent throughly tested that part.
 It uses dedicated EEPROM storage to save the config.

 If it happens again to you it might be a bug.